jonathanmi6/SPFRL1800/README.md

 Keyboard Features:
 * 84 Keys
-* Gasket mount plate
+* Gasket mount design
+* USB C wired conncetivity
+* Bluetooth connectivity with up to 5 devices

 CAD & PCB Design done by Jonathan Mi
 Firmware written by Kunal Singla

 ## General FAQ:
-Q: Will you still this?
+Q: Will you sell this?

 A: No, we do not have the bandwidth to produce these for sale.